 - Flash Fiction: 500 to 1,500 words

-Please note that although we’re open to reading longer works, we’re much more likely to accept stories under 5k words.
+Please note for the future that although we’re open to reading longer works, we’re much more likely to accept short stories under 5k words.

 In the future, we may accept other works such as poetry, novellas, and short story collections, so feel free to check back regularly.

 General Guidelines for All Submissions:

 First, please go over these general rules for all submissions, regardless of what you plan on sending us: